The Wood Technology Technical Diploma is a 33 Credit program. The following is a typical semester breakdown of the courses within the program.

 Conditions

 Student has satisfied all of the following: [Student has completed or is in process of completing all of the following course(s): WOODTECH 10465188 - CNC Router 1 with grade greater than or equal to C (Post Secondary Grading Scheme).]
-And Student has satisfied all of the following: [Students who specified one or more of these Programs of Study or Program Foci: CNC Router, Wood Science, Wood Technology]
+And Student has satisfied all of the following: [Students who specified one or more of these Programs of Study or Program Foci: Wood Industry: CNC Router, Wood Science, Wood Technology]

 Wood Science: Organic & Mechanical Properties (10465190)